-Written by Lindsey Encinias, Social Detox Alumna
+Written by Lindsey Encinias, First Step Alumna

 On Sunday, March 15, 2020, I walked through the doors of The Magdalen House for the first time.
 I woke up that morning in a puddle of shame and a banged-up face as evidence from the previous day.
 Looking into the big, beautiful brown eyes of my five-year-old son and trying to give him an explanation for the blood and bruises was my rock bottom.
 I had made some really poor choices in recent years and was spending entirely too much time drinking, blacking out, masking a smile, numbing years’ worth of pain, and not taking care of my business.
 But I certainly didn’t think I had a drinking problem, and the thought that I was an alcoholic was absolutely ridiculous.